SOME OF OUR EARLIER MEMBERS

 Paula Gečević (singer, 1965-1970)

-Paula (Pavlina) is from Serbia, where she performed both operatic and traditional songs and one many competitions.
+Paula (Pavlina) is from Serbia, where she performed both operatic and traditional songs and won many competitions.
 In 1951, at the age of 24, she was literally smuggled into UK in the boot of a car by an English friend of her family.
 The authorities caught up with her but allowed her to stay, and eventually she came to London to work as a nanny.
 The Serbian Church made her feel more at home, and she performed with Serbian musicians.
 One day she met Dunav and was invited to join them, bringing glamour, authentic style and a beautiful voice.

 In 1952, at the age of 17, I was at an international youth camp in Sheffield, wandering around at about 2 in the morning looking for something to do, when I was transfixed by the most incredible musical sound I had ever heard.
 Next day I learned they were the 'Bulgarian Dance Group' from London, performing to a 78rpm record.
 I was teaching myself the mandolin at the time but could not even begin to play Bulgarian folk-dance music, so I joined them as a dancer.
 I tried the tapan and had no difficulty playing the rhythms on it.
 I was involved with the International Folk Music Centre, which arranged two visits in 1961 and 1963 of the Slovenian group Tine Rožanc, whose music created much of Dunav's early repertoire.
 The IFMC and other groups were starting to get musicians together to play and record international folk music.
 I suggested we might do the same with Balkan music, and it began with Henry Morris, Susan Coppard and me, followed shortly by Narendra Kotiyan.
 Soon I had moved from the mandolin to tambura and tamburitsa.
 Henry was the first leader, and our success was largely due to his energy and enthusiasm.
 Over the years our repertoire has grown to several hundred pieces.